 Any officer may resign at any time by giving written notice to the Board of Directors, the

 President, or to the General Secretary.
 Additionally, the BOD Chairperson or Vice-Chairperson may resign at any time by giving written notice to the BOD, the BOD Chairperson, or to the General Secretary of the Society.
-Such resignations shall take effect on the date of the receipt of such notice or at any later time specified therein, and, unless the date is otherwise specified therein, the acceptance of such resignation shall not be presumed to be necessary to make it effective.
+Such resignations shall take effect on the date of the receipt of such notice or at any later time specified therein, and, unless the date is otherwise specified therein.
+The acceptance of such resignation shall not be presumed to be necessary to make it effective.

 Any change in leadership of an elected officer or of the BOD Chairperson, Vice-Chairperson, or BOD Secretary can be implemented with the vote of the 2/3rd majority of eligible votes of the Directors, as applicable, at a special meeting of the BOD.